BobDempsey/node-ts-express-template/README.md

 - `GET /health` - Health check endpoint
 - `GET /ready` - Readiness check endpoint
 - `GET /live` - Liveness check endpoint
+- `GET /api/v1/` - Returns the greeting message
+- `GET /api/v1/example` - Returns example JSON response
+- `GET /api/v1/async-example` - Returns async example response
+- `GET /api/v1/async-error-example` - Demonstrates error handling (will return 500)

 **Will Return 404 Not Found:**
 - Any POST, PUT, DELETE, PATCH requests (unless you define them)
-- Any GET requests to undefined routes (e.g., `/api/test`, `/users`)
+- Any GET requests to undefined routes
 - Response format: `{"error": "Not Found"}`

 This is **expected Express behavior**.
-Unlike the previous native HTTP server that responded to all routes, Express only responds to routes you explicitly define.
+Express only responds to routes you explicitly define.

 **To add new routes:**
-1. Define them in `src/index.ts` or create route modules
+1. Create route modules in `src/routes/v1/` following the examples
+2. Register them in `src/routes/v1/index.ts`
-2. Update the requests.http file with your new endpoints
+3. Update the requests.http file with your new endpoints
-3. Test your new routes using the REST Client
+4. Test your new routes using the REST Client

 See the comments in [tests/rest/requests.http](tests/rest/requests.http) for detailed usage instructions and example route templates you can uncomment after implementing them.